 Why do you include an RR request with every single email you send?
 Are you trying to babysit the person on the other side?
 Is it curiosity or just being nosy?

-Back in the day, RRs could serve a purpose on important and legal e-mails where it was critical to knowing? of the receipt of the e-mail by the other side.
+Back in the day, RRs could serve a purpose on important and legal emails where it was critical to know the other side received the email.
 However, today, when most simply decline these requests, know you are being more of a nuisance and risk being annoying by having this feature engaged for your every day communications.
-Especially after being asked to stop.

-I am open to understanding why you continue to engage RRs on every single e-mail you send.
+I am open to understanding why you continue to engage RRs on every single email you send.
 I look forward to your reply.